cannatag/ldap3/python3-ldap/docs/manual/source/connections.rst

 * collect_usage: binds a ConnectionUsage object to the connection to store metrics of connection usage (see later)

-* read_only: inhibit modify, delete, add and modifyDn (move) operations
+* read_only: when True inhibits modify, delete, add and modifyDn (move) operations, defaults to False

 * lazy: when True connection will defer open and bind until another LDAP operation is requested